HARPgroup/HARParchive/HARP-2023-Summer/Mapping/README.md

 ### Related Documents/Functions

 -   *fn_download_read* : used for files that need to be downloaded prior to reading in the data; typically necessary for downloading & unpacking less-straightforward filetypes like .zip files, .shp files, etc.
--   *fns_spatial* : Defines all HARP-analyst-written functions for dealing with spatial data
--   *fn_centroid_coords*: for adding centroid coordinates to a data frame based on the geometry contained, used mostly for labeling purposes

 ## WSP_Regional_Summaries.RMD